hinance/hinance/README.md

 Key point here is that in contrast to other bookkeeping solutions, Hinance doesn't store an editable database of transactions.
-Instead, it transforms immutable set of transactions from the external websites (banks and shops) into consistent bookkeeping journal.
+Instead, it transforms immutable list of transactions from the external websites (banks and shops) into consistent bookkeeping journal.

 The user customizes scraping and transformation stages.
 On the scraping stage user specifies from which websites does he/she want to import the data.
-On the transformation stage user adds custom transactions categories, patches imported data, etc.
+On the transformation stage user adds custom expenses categories, patches imported data, etc.

 ## Scraping Stage

 On this stage Hinance runs Weboob to scrape the data from **banks** and **shops** websites.
+The output of this stage is expressed in terms of banks, shops, accounts, transactions, orders, items and payments.

-User needs to add corresponding **backends** for each website he/she wants to import the data from
+User needs to add a **Weboob backend** for each website he/she wants to import the data from
 (please see [Weboob website](http://weboob.org/modules) for the instructions how to do this).